-Getting your Duplicate Driver License or REAL ID is the first thing you should consider doing as soon as possible.
+Replacing your Driver License or REAL ID is the first thing you should consider doing as soon as possible.

 There’s nothing in the DMV system early on.
-You will really appreciate it later when you are able to get your Duplicate License or REAL ID.
+You will really appreciate it later when you are able to replace your License or REAL ID.

-Since you will need a hard-copy driver license with your photograph, you can easily apply for your Duplicate License online or REAL ID at a California DMV field office.
+Since you will need a hard-copy driver license with your photograph, you can easily apply for your Replacement/Duplicate License online or REAL ID at a California DMV field office.

-WHY get a Duplicate License or REAL ID?
+WHY get a Replacement (Duplicate) License or REAL ID?

 1. Proof of Identification